PooyaAlamirpour/AdvanceLaneLineDetection/ReadMe.md

 color_binary = np.dstack((np.zeros_like(sxbinary), sxbinary, s_binary)) * 255
 ```

 You can use the Sobel Algorithm in any direction you want.
-I used it in 'X' axis.
+I used it in `X` axis.
 I used two kinds of thresholds here.
-One for 'S' channel and another for the 'Sobel Algorithm'.
+One for `S` channel and another for the `Sobel Algorithm`.
 So based on the defined thresholds I can change the efficacy of my algorithm.
 You can see result below:

 <img src="https://github.com/PooyaAlamirpour/AdvanceLaneLineDetection/blob/master/output_images/straight_lines1_binary.png" border="10" />

 There are two colors in the pictures.
 One is green, and another is blue.
 Both of them are the output of HSL and Sobel, which are combined.
 So obviously you can see all the critical information remained, and other un-useful data was removed.
 It is amazing.
-This image is called 'Binary Image'.
+This image is called `Binary Image`.

 ### Defining Masking
 We have discussed the benefit of using a mask on an image.
 In the below image you can see a mask which bounds a main part of the road.